Abjad/abjad/trunk/abjad/documentation/chapters/introduction/abjad/index.rst

 western music correctly: broken tuplets, nonbinary meters, and durations that cross measure and line boundaries all work correctly out of the box.
-For these and other details relating to our selection of LilyPond as the notational engine for Abjad, see our page on `why LilyPond is right for Abjad <../lilypond/index.html>`__.
+For these and other details relating to our selection of LilyPond as the notational engine for Abjad, see our page on :doc:`/chapters/background/lilypond/index`.